aws-samples/lambda-gen-ai-endpoint-blog/README.md

 You will need your AI21 Labs API key in Step 2 when deploying your CloudFormation template.

-#### Note: Click the link for each step to go through the deployment guide.
+#### Note: Click the link for each step to go through the deployment guide

 ## [Step 1 - Deploying AWS Lambda layer](./docs/layer.md)